tremor-rs/tremor-runtime/README.md

 ### Classifier

-sClassifiers handle event classification based on rules.
+Classifiers handle event classification based on rules.

 #### constant (default)

-The `constant` classifier classifies all events with the type passed as it's config.
+The `constant` classifier classifies all events with the type passed as its config.

 #### mimir